 Next up is the title track THE VIGILANTE, full of braggadocio (You wanna hear me, tricky, you better swing all night/or you’ll be stomped and erased, like the shit you write).
 And lyrically in the same vein is YOU’RE ON NOTICE, which is infectious due to the fact that the music is heavily sampled from the theme to the 1960’s Batman TV show.
 But then he slows his flow down, and take a more socially conscious vibe on PEACE, reciting cautionary tales from of boys and girls in the Hood, who ruined their lives (Renee was a good girl, never did a thing wrong, who would ever think that she’d get hooked on cane/Saw her on the avenue, doin’ what she shouldn’t do, now she’s just a dope fiend, a neighborhood pain), and he ends it with the anti-drug track SAY NO, which has another reggae beat, and he uses the fake Jamaican accent.
 A fine way to end the album.
 The CD contains the bonus track VENOM, but it’s just a musical mix song, no lyrics, done by his DJ, who was called Venom.

 Overall, I’d give this album FIVE STARS.
 If this album had hit the way I believe it should have, there’s no telling how big Raheem could have been.
-He had the style, the look, and the lyrically talent.
+He had the style, the look, and the lyrical talent.
 I seem to have gotten the last affordable copy of the CD on Amazon, the rest can be rather expensive.
-But many of the tracks are uploaded on Youtube, so you can listen to them there.
+So while I’m generally against piracy, I’ve gone ahead and included links to each song from Youtube, so you can listen to them (and download them) there.